davidsbatista/davidsbatista.net/_posts/2017-07-22-SyntaxNet-API-Portuguese.md

     2	mundo,	_	NOUN	n|M|S	Gender=Masc|Number=Sing	1	nsubj
     3	teste!	_	ADJ	adj|M|S	Gender=Masc|Number=Sing	2	amod

-NOTE: I omitted some of the ouputted info for each word to make everything fit in one line :)
+NOTE: I omitted some of the outputted info for each word to make everything fit in one line :)

-## Alternatives (bit faster)
+## Alternatives (a bit faster)

-After running a few experiments in batch I notice this was still a bit slow, probably because I was also running it on a machine without any GPUs.
+After running a few experiments in batch mode I notice this was still a bit slow, probably because I was also running it on a machine without any GPUs.

 Looking through more SyntaxNet Docker images I've [found another](https://github.com/danielperezr88/syntaxnet-api), a fork of the one described above, which pre-loads the models, and makes the batch processing a bit faster.

-The only problem I've found was that it was loading the models for all the languages, and this would take around 10GB of RAM!
+The only problem I found was that it was loading the models for all the languages, and this would take around 10GB of RAM!
 So I created a new image by removing all the other models except the one for Portuguese, and build it using the commands described above.

 I did an experiment, comparing both images, by measuring the time taken to process 500 sentences in Portuguese.